ChuanMeng/reranker-as-judge/README.md

 done
 ```

-### 2.3 Download submitted run files for TREC-DL 19 to 21
+### 2.3 Download submitted run files

-### 2.3 Ask submitted run files for TREC-DL 22 and 23
+Please download the submitted run files for TREC-DL 2019, 2020, 2021, 2022, and 2023, and place them in the corresponding folders: `./data/runs/runs.dl19-passage`, `./data/runs/runs.dl20-passage`, `./data/runs/runs.dl21-passage`, .`/data/runs/runs.dl22-passage`, and `./data/runs/runs.dl23-passage`.
-Note that we follow
+Please make sure that every run file is unzipped and its compressed version deleted.

+### 2.4 Request depubliced qrels and run files
+Following the paper [UMBRELA: UMbrela is the (Open-Source Reproduction of the) Bing RELevance Assessor](https://arxiv.org/pdf/2406.06519), we use the depublicised versions of the qrels and submitted run files.
-Please ask Shivani Upadhyay, the first author of the paper [UMBRELA: UMbrela is the (Open-Source Reproduction of the) Bing RELevance Assessor](https://arxiv.org/pdf/2406.06519) to get the
+Please contact Shivani Upadhyay, the first author of the paper [UMBRELA: UMbrela is the (Open-Source Reproduction of the) Bing RELevance Assessor](https://arxiv.org/pdf/2406.06519), the first author of the paper, to request access to these depublicised qrels (`qrels.dl23-passage-depub` and `qrels.dl23-passage-depub`) and run files (`runs.dl23-passage-depub` and `runs.dl23-passage-depub`).

+Please place the depublicised qrels (`qrels.dl22-passage-depub`, `qrels.dl23-passage-depub`) in the folder ./data/qrels.
+Please place the depublicised runs (`runs.dl22-passage-depub`, `runs.dl23-passage-depub`) in the folder ./data/runs.
 ```
-## 3. Reproducing results

-### 3.1 RQ1: Re-rankers as judges via direct generation

-### 3.2 RQ2: Re-rankers as judges via score thresholding

-### 3.3 RQ3: Bias of re-ranker-based judges towards re-rankers

-### 3.4 Create plots
+### 3. Create plots
 Run `rq2_thresholding.ipynb` to reproduce all plots for RQ2 (Re-rankers as judges via score thresholding) presented in the paper.
 The reproduced plots will be saved in the `./plots/rq2` directory.

 Run `rq3_bias.ipynb` to reproduce all plots for RQ3 (Bias of re-ranker-based judges towards re-rankers) presented in the paper.
 The reproduced plots will be saved in the `./plots/rq3` directory.

-### 3.5 Results on nDCG@10 (We report the results on nDCG@10 here because of limited space in the paper)
-Due to limited space in our paper, we present results on nDCG@10 here.